Best Ingredients for Sensitive Skin

 Drink lemon waterThe Vitamin C and other antioxidants in lemon help to overcome damage from environmental factors such as free radicals.
 Lemon eliminates toxins in your bloodstream, improves skin clarity, brightness and signs of aging.

-USE SUNSCREENThis cannot be stressed enough.
-For an excellent sunscreen and moisturizer, try this one specially formulated for sensitive skin.
+- this one specially formulated for sensitive skin.
 Apply sunscreen 20-30 minutes before exposure to the sun and reapply after 2 hours.

 Buy the right productsRead the labels and watch for ingredients listed above that may contribute to a reaction of sensitive skin.
 Avoid using products with abrasive exfoliates, alcohol, synthetic fragrances, coloring agents or chemicals.